Professor Mark Harris

 Specific projects include:

-NS5A has a key role in virus genome replication but in addition we recently demonstrated a novel role for NS5A in the process of assembly of infectious virus particles (Yin et al, 2018).
-Ongoing studies will determine the molecular basis for this function, in particular identifying the cellular and viral proteins that interact with NS5A to mediate virus assembly.
+NS5A has a key role in virus genome replication but in addition we recently demonstrated a novel role for NS5A in the process of assembly of infectious virus particles (Yin et al, 2018, Chen and Harris, 2022).
+We recently showed that this role involves antagonising a previously uncharacterised function of the interferon-induced kinase PKR.
+Ongoing studies will identify the molecular effectors of this function.
+We will leverage our experience with other RNA viruses to evaluate if these effects are specific to HCV or pan-viral.

 Nearly 50% of HCV infections in the UK are genotype 3 and this manifests in both higher levels of resistance to the DAAs and more severe disease pathology.
 However, neither of these characteristics are understood.
 We have started to use recently developed culture systems for genotype 3 HCV to study the role and functions of NS5A as it is likely that these differ significantly from other, more well studied, genotypes (1 and 2) (Kelly et al, 2017).